ashishnandagawali/agentic-ai/CrewAI-Sample-Projects/ashish_custom_trip_planner/README.md

    1) from Deepseek API from Deepseek
    2) Deepseek NIM API from nvidia.
 Rest of exammple is same as the origial suprise trip.
-Also I have used the Serper API for google search.
+Also I have used the Serper API for google search. <br>
-<br>To run this project you will need -
+To run this project you will need -
    1) Serper API
    2) Deepseek API
    3) NIM Deepseek API.
+   4) Optionally OpenRouter Deepseek API if you like to use.

 In case you want to use only one LLM, then please use either of it.
 I have used OpenRouter LLM as an optional.
 You may skkip it.

 ## Installation